TefiC/Baking-App-Project-3-Udacity/README.markdown

 - The ingredients screen will display the recipe image and a list of the ingredients, its quantity and unit.

-- Each step will display a video or if there is no video available, a placeholder image.
-Additionally, a description of the step will also be displayed.
+- Each step will display a video using ExoPlayer or if there is no video available, an image.
+If none of these are available, a placeholder image will be displayed.
+Additionally, a description of the step will be displayed.

 - The video can be toggled from full screen mode back to normal mode and vice versa.